imfelix/imfelix.github.io/README.md

 - [ ] Update summary card image for Twitter and Facebook
 - [ ] Double check links shared on Twitter and Facebook
   - [ ] Check for summary card image and summary
+- [ ] Workout how to customise metadata for articles and projects post
 - [x] Celebrate and dance :tada:

 ## How-to markdown with `redcarpet` syntax: